-Current guidelines recommend an HbA1c of 6.5% (48mmol/mol) or less before pregnancy, but the target recommended to you will depend on the HbA1c you can safely achieve with the lowest risk of hypoglycaemia (also known as a hypo or low blood glucose level).
+Current guidelines recommend an HbA1c of 6.5% (48mmol/mol) or less before pregnancy.

-The right balance can be difficult to achieve, so seek as much support as you need from your diabetes health professionals to help you during this time.
+For some women this can be difficult to achieve, so seek as much support as you need from your diabetes health professionals to help you during this time.